THE BEST Magnetic Button Shirts for Men and women with Parkinson’s disease and Arthritis

-You see, Parkinson’s tremors suck.
-Well, they are not the only thing that does suck when you have the disease but for today, I just want to talk about them.
+You see, Parkinson’s tremors suck and so does the immobility caused by arthritis.
+Well, they are not the only thing that does suck when you have the diseases but for today, I just want to talk about them.
 Other than creating difficulties in eating, you will also have a hard time wearing shirts and trousers.
 But why?

 You see fashion is a discriminatory field where fashion designers only design clothes for a ready market of healthy people who do not have trouble or any kind of handicap.
 And you only come to realize this when you have to button up a normal shirt or pull a normal zipper on your trousers when having PD.
 It gets depressingly hard with the Parkinson’s tremors and as such, you either have to call up your caregiver or just go ahead and try to button it yourself and this will take ages before you are able to actually do it.